HayagreevanSai/LapSimMPC/README.md

 # LapSimMPC
-MATLAB project simulating a vehicle plant and controller on a custom sakura track, emphasizing control design &amp; system dynamics.
+MATLAB project simulating a vehicle plant and controller on a custom sakura track, emphasising control design & system dynamics.